Selling a Home with Solar Panels: What Sellers Need to Know Before Listing

 Utility statements showing energy production and savings

-Having this paperwork ready makes your property more attractive and helps your buyer’s lender confirm system ownership.
+Having this paperwork ready makes your property more attractive.
+It helps your buyer’s lender confirm system ownership.

 2. Leased Solar Panels: Handle With Care